-To dispute the completeness or accuracy of information found on your background check, call 888-999-4474 and ask for the Dispute Department.
+To dispute the completeness or accuracy of information found on your background check report, call 888-999-4474 and ask for the Dispute Department.
 We have trained specialists who are ready and willing to help you through the process.
-If you feel something is in your report is incorrect we will contact our employer client to let them something is being disputed, and we will endeavor to resolve the matter without delay.
+If you feel something is incorrect in your report, we will contact our employer client to let them know the report is being disputed, and we will endeavor to resolve the matter without delay.
 Although we have 30 days to process your dispute, the vast majority are settled within 5 business days.

 Is my information safe?

 Yes, your information is safe!
 Here are some important points surrounding the security of what you provide to ESR.